sercankulcu/sercankulcu.github.io/_memory/2009-01-03-the-pack-in-my-pocket.md

    - reflection
 ---

 One winter night, I discovered that I had no cigarettes.

-It was late.
-Snow had covered the streets, and the nearest place where I might find an open shop was not close.
+It was late, snow had covered the streets, and the nearest place where I might find an open shop was not close.
 A reasonable person could have looked outside, looked at the hour, and decided to sleep.

-I put on my coat.

-For almost half an hour I walked through the snow to buy a pack.
+I put on my coat and walked through the snow for almost half an hour to buy a pack.

 At the time, this did not seem dramatic.
 I did not stand in the street thinking about addiction or dependency.
-I had run out of cigarettes, so I went to get cigarettes.
-The decision felt as practical as buying bread.

-That was the trick.
+I had run out of cigarettes, so I went to get cigarettes; the decision felt as practical as buying bread.
+That was how completely the habit had entered ordinary life.

 For six years, a pack was almost always with me.
-It had its place in a pocket, on a desk, beside tea, inside the car.
-I knew where my lighter was with the same automatic knowledge people have about their keys.
+It had its place in a pocket, on a desk, beside tea, inside the car, and I knew where my lighter was with the same automatic knowledge people have about their keys.
+Almost any moment could ask for a cigarette: after a meal, before going inside, while waiting for a bus, after an argument, during a good conversation, or alone at night.

-Smoking had attached itself to the day so completely that almost any event could ask for a cigarette.

-After a meal.

-Before going inside.

-While waiting for a bus.

-After an argument.

-During a good conversation.

-Alone at night.

 There was no contradiction in smoking because I was unhappy and then smoking again because I was happy.
-The reason changed.
-The answer did not.
+The reason changed; the answer did not.

-Sometimes money was short.
-Food could become simpler.
-Cigarettes were harder to negotiate with.

-Sometimes a bus arrived while I still had half a cigarette in my hand.
-I let the bus go and waited for the next one.
+Sometimes money was short and food became simpler, but cigarettes were harder to negotiate with.
+Sometimes a bus arrived while I still had half a cigarette in my hand, and I let it go and waited for the next one.
+That also seemed reasonable because the cigarette was already lit.
+Only later did I understand how much priority was hidden inside such small decisions.

-This also seemed reasonable.

-The cigarette was already lit.

-Only much later does that sentence sound strange.

-Smoking gave me things I could easily name.
+Smoking also gave me things I could easily name.
 Outside office doors, smokers found one another.
-Someone asked for a light, somebody offered a cigarette, and ten minutes of conversation appeared.
-People who had nothing else in common could share the same small break.

-It also gave me a reason to leave a room.
+Someone asked for a light, somebody offered a cigarette, and ten minutes of conversation appeared between people who might have had nothing else in common.
+It gave me a reason to leave a room, a pause, something to do with my hands.

-A pause.

-Something to do with my hands.

 At night, when I could not sleep, it sat with me without asking questions.

 I once described cigarettes as a loyal friend for exactly that reason.

-The comparison felt sincere then.

-A friend who was always available.

-A friend who never interrupted.

-A friend who came outside with me in winter.
+The comparison felt sincere then: a friend who was always available, who never interrupted, who came outside with me in winter.
 I did not ask what kind of friend required me to walk through snow at midnight to replace him.

-There were smaller warnings everywhere.
-Burn marks.
-The smell on clothes.
-Arguments.
-People who disliked being around smoke.
-Money disappearing one pack at a time.

-None of these things arrived with enough force to break the arrangement.

-That is what I remember about dependence: not one great disaster, but hundreds of ordinary negotiations in which the cigarette quietly received priority.

-I knew I was addicted.

-I even wrote it down plainly.

-Knowing did not make the next cigarette disappear.
+There were smaller warnings everywhere: burn marks, the smell on clothes, arguments, people who disliked being around smoke, money disappearing one pack at a time.
+None arrived with enough force to break the arrangement.
+Dependence was not one great disaster but hundreds of ordinary negotiations in which the cigarette quietly received priority.
+I knew I was addicted and had even written it down plainly, but knowing did not make the next cigarette disappear.

-On that winter night, I finally reached a shop, bought a pack, and walked back through the snow.
-I do not remember the shopkeeper or the route.
-I remember only the relief of having the pack again.

-Back home, I opened it.
+That winter night, I finally reached a shop, bought a pack, and walked back through the snow.
+I do not remember the shopkeeper or the route, only the relief of having the pack again.
+Back home, I opened it, took one out, and lit it.

-Took one out.

-Lit it.

 The ridiculous journey was immediately forgotten because the problem had been solved.

-For six years, that was how the system worked.

-The cigarette created the need.

-Then it arrived as the solution.
+For six years, that was how the system worked: the cigarette created the need, then arrived as the solution.